pohly/enhancements/keps/sig-storage/1472/README.md

 `CSIStorageCapacity` object needs an [owner reference](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#OwnerReference).

-For central provisioning, that has to be the deployment or stateful set that defines the provisioner pods.
+For central provisioning, that has to be the Deployment or StatefulSet that defines the provisioner pods.
 That way, provisioning can continue seamlessly when there are multiple instances with leadership election.